libertyernie/CrosspostSharp/README.md

 together, and occurences of {URL} will be replaced with the appropriate value.
 This will form the photo caption / text.

 The tags will be combined and separated by space.

-The unique tag can be added to tie your Tumblr post back to the original on DeviantArt, so ArtSync can find it later and offer to update an existing post instead of adding a new one.
-To update a post previously made with ArtSync, load the corresponding submission (the post URL will appear at the bottom of the window) and then click "Post to Tumblr."
-Updating only works with Tumblr, not Twitter or Inkbunny.
+To update a post previously made with ArtSync, just load the corresponding submission (the post URL will appear at the bottom of the window) and then click "Post to Tumblr."
+Updating only works with Tumblr, not Twitter or Inkbunny, and it only works if the generated unique tag was included when the post was made.

 If a checkbox is not checked, the content in the adajcent box will not be used.